 Funding and Finance support

-Innovate UK EDGE Access to Funding and Finance Manager, Dr Ben Masheder, also stepped in to support with PEEQUAL’s grant applications.
+Innovate UK EDGE Innovation and Growth Specialist Dr Ben Masheder also stepped in to support with PEEQUAL’s grant applications.

 “Ben’s extremely knowledgeable and flexible, he’ll adapt to your learning style and his support was instrumental for us,” says Amber.